 1. Why did we form a separate society (RemoteDX Inc)?

-Because the DX/Contest site project to replace the ZL6QH facilities once enjoyed at Makara has outgrown Quartz Hill User Group’s capacity.
+Because the DX/Contest site project to replace the ZL6QH facilities once enjoyed at Makara outgrew Quartz Hill User Group’s capacity.

 2. Why the name RemoteDX Inc?

-The group’s aim is to develop and maintain both a remotely controlled HF DX and contest site, and the systems for securely accessing it – hence RemoteDX.
+The group’s aim was to develop and maintain both a remotely controlled HF DX and contest site, and the systems for securely accessing it – hence RemoteDX.
+However, other regional amateur support systems can also be supported by RemoteDX, including the regional broadband mesh network.

 3. What does “accessing” mean?